 Scale of the Project

 Your area of specialty and the scale of the project will determine the type of Dremel tool you need.
-If you specialize in heavy-duty projects, then you will need to acquire a tool that can tackle such tough tasks.
+If you specialize in heavy-duty projects, then you will need to acquire a a tool that can tackle such tough tasks.
 Conversely, if you deal in both light-duty and heavy-duty jobs, you will probably need a multifunctional toolkit that can tackle a wide range of projects.

 Essentially, different Dremel tools come with distinct features and specifications, corresponding to its specific purpose.
 With this in mind, it is advisable that you establish the scale of your projects before buying a Dremel tool.